ai-sage-software/automotive/_best_practices/README.md

 # Best Practices — STAR Automotive Domain

-This document defines the **modeling, schema, and governance best practices** for the STAR `automotive` repository.
+This document defines the **modeling, schema, naming conventions and governance best practices** for the STAR `automotive` repository.

 These practices assume familiarity with Domain-Driven Design (DDD).
 - 📘 New to Domain-Driven Design?